Wildcards-7506/Intro2Java/lessons/Lesson 07.md

 Ironically, as stated before, FRC uses `frc.robot` for all package names.
 As far as I can tell, this package name reversal isn't actually a hard requirement for code design, but it is the industry standard and may lead to failures if not followed outside of an FRC context.

 ### Imports
 An `import` statement is how you reference a specific class.
 Because people can make the same class name in multiple packages, you need to tell Java which class you meant.
+In an FRC context, you will frequently import files from the WPI Library and various vendors like CTRE, Rev, and KAUAILabs.
 This is what the import statement handles for you:

 ```java
 import package.name.Class;